-You are at increased risk of chronic endometritis (CE) or endometrial inflammation.
-Here is what you need to know.
+You are at increased risk of chronic endometritis (CE) or endometrial inflammation

 One in three infertile women with RIF suffers from chronic endometritis.
 Endometrial health is of paramount importance for a successful pregnancy.
-A mild inflammatory reaction in the endometrial cavity is important for successful implantation but a strict balance between excess inflammation and reduced inflammation is equally important.
+A mild inflammatory reaction in the endometrial cavity is essential for successful implantation, but a strict balance between excess and reduced inflammation is equally essential.

-Too much inflammation or too little inflammation can lead to implantation failure or to recurrent miscarriage.
-Mild inflammation stimulates the conversion of blood NK cells to uterine NK cells (uNK cells). uNK cells are important for implantation because they activate trophoblastic embryonic cells to have a successful endometrial vascular invasion.
+Too much or too little inflammation can lead to implantation failure or recurrent miscarriage.
+Mild inflammation stimulates the conversion of blood NK cells to uterine NK cells (uNK cells). uNK cells are essential for implantation because they activate trophoblastic embryonic cells to have a successful endometrial vascular invasion.
 This is the basis for healthy placenta formation.

 Chronic endometritis is usually the result of a low-level bacterial infection and can be treated with oral antibiotics.
 The diagnosis of chronic endometritis does not require a positive bacterial or viral culture but an increased number of specific lymphocytes known as CD-138.

 Inflammation of the endometrium could also be present without the presence of chronic endometritis when the endometrial immune profile (EIP), a test of the immune status of the endometrium assessed with an endometrial biopsy, is hyperactive.
-In this care, special anti-inflammatory supplements and medications can help but not antibiotics.
+Special anti-inflammatory supplements and medications can help but not antibiotics in this care.

-Speak to your doctor about ruling out chronic endometritis or excessive endometrial inflammation and if present, treat you with a proper treatment plan.
-We use antibiotics such as Doxycycline and Metronidazole or Cipro in various combinations according to the severity of the condition.
+Speak to your doctor about ruling out chronic endometritis or excessive endometrial inflammation, and if present, treat you with a proper treatment plan.
+We use various combinations of antibiotics, such as Doxycycline, Metronidazole, or Cipro, according to the severity of the condition.
 Treatment of excessive non-bacterial endometrial inflammation is more complex and demands a highly customized mix of supplements and prescription medications.
 If you need such help, contact our office for a consultation.